Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Citi Retention Strategy Guide

-2015 has been the year of Citi.
-The bank has refreshed their products, increased bonuses and become very generous with retention offers for current cardholders.
+Citi is the most rewarding bank when it comes to offering current customers retention bonuses.
 The information shared in this guide is collected from my own experience and data points I have collected from others.
 None of these rules are set in stone and your experience may vary.

 What Is Retention?